Last Updated on

 Pingdom – Winner

-Pingdom provide a free page speed tool that provides a simple page speed score for your website, but more importantly, an accurate load time measurement.
+Pingdom have a free page speed tool that provides a simple page speed score for your website, but more importantly, an accurate load time measurement.

 Out of the big three page speed tools, I have found Pingdom to be the most reliable.
 Pingdom provides a reliable score for your website including the load time which is the only metric that matters.

-I recently reduced this site load time from between 4-5 seconds by following the steps laid out later in this guide.
+I recently reduced our site load time from between 4-5 seconds by following the steps laid out later in this guide.

 The second most popular WordPress site speed tool, is GT Metrix.
 This tool is less accurate than Pingdom but is useful for getting detail on where you could make improvements to your WordPress site.

 As you can see, GT Metrix suggests our site load time is 12 seconds, which doesn’t really make sense and after testing our site load time across multiple devices and browsers, is not accurate.